MakwanaSwastik/P11_21012011046/README.md

-# Android SQLite and JSON Data Retrieval App
+# Practical 11 -Android SQLite and JSON Data Retrieval App

+- Submitted By: MAKWANA SWASTIK PRAVIN
+- Enrollment number: 21012011046
 ## Overview

 This Android application demonstrates how to create an app that fetches data from a JSON source, stores it in a SQLite database, and displays it in a RecyclerView.
 The application is designed to perform the following tasks: